-■ In the Data Services part of this page, look for a service with the name permissioning-data.
+In the Data Services part of this page, look for a service with the name permissioning-data.
 If the Status of this service is OK, then the software has been successfully installed and configured.

-Name: permissioning-data

-Status: OK
+If you have configured master and slave Data Services, then you should see a Status entry for the master and each slave.

-Last Change: Jun 05 23:02:29
+Name: permissioning-data Status: OK Last Change: Jun 05 23:02:29